mbrousil/brousil-science/content/portfolio/projects.md

 weight: 65

 title: Portfolio
-subtitle: Examples of projects that I've worked on and publicly available blog posts relating to R
+subtitle: Examples of publicly-available projects that I've worked on and blog posts relating to R

 content:
   # Page type to display.
 E.g. project.